3tw/colored-pages/README.md

 # Colored Pages

-Colored Pages offers easy and flexible use of color themes on your website.
+Colored Pages offers easy and flexible use of color themes on your website via utiliy classes and/or custom SCSS.

-(!) *THIS IS WORK IN PROGRESS* (!)
+(WIP)

 ## Table of Contents